True Grit (1969 film)

-True Grit is a 1969 American Western film directed by Henry Hathaway, starring John Wayne as U.S. Marshal Rooster Cogburn, Glen Campbell as La Boeuf and Kim Darby as Mattie Ross.
-It is the first film adaptation of Charles Portis' 1968 novel of the same name.
-The screenplay was written by Marguerite Roberts.
-Wayne won his only Oscar for his performance in the film and reprised his role for the 1975 sequel Rooster Cogburn.
+True Grit is a 1969 American Western film directed by Henry Hathaway and produced by Hal B. Wallis.
+Starring John Wayne as U.S. Marshal Rooster Cogburn, with Glen Campbell and Kim Darby, the film is adapted by Marguerite Roberts from Charles Portis' 1968 novel of the same name.

-Historians believe Cogburn was based on Deputy U.S. Marshal Heck Thomas, who brought in some of the toughest outlaws.
+The story follows Marshal Cogburn and Texas Ranger La Boeuf (Campbell) as they are hired by a young girl, Mattie Ross (Darby), to apprehend the outlaw who killed her father.
+Historians believe Cogburn was based on Deputy U.S. Marshal Henry "Heck" Thomas, who brought in some of the toughest outlaws.
 The cast also features Robert Duvall, Dennis Hopper, Jeff Corey and Strother Martin.
-The title song, sung by Campbell, was also Oscar-nominated.